Spiriax/Natural-Extended/README.md

 <img width="631" height="75" alt="image" src="https://github.com/user-attachments/assets/922dd58a-ff80-4896-be50-13cb3bf208a1" />

 Now, "listen up everyone" will make all characters respond, regardless of what Maximum Triggered Characters is set to, and it will also not take the Ignore fields into account.
 For example, saying "Listen up everyone!
 Let's look at clouds together!" will still make Cloud respond, together with Tifa.
-Also, when more than one character is responding a queue is created.
+Also, when more than one character is triggered, a response queue is created.
 Just like Natural Order (which is one of the Group reply strategies inside group chats in SillyTavern) once a message is finished generating the next message in queue is generated.

 There is only one feature (so far) left to introduce.
 So what if you don't want to have to mention their names or anything in the Respond fields for every message?
 This is where 'Conversation Lock' comes in!

 <img width="1414" height="304" alt="image" src="https://github.com/user-attachments/assets/0aeb8bc0-e64f-4b57-bd46-74046f4193b4" />

-Conversation Lock is an individual checkbox for every character, and once it is active the character will continue to respond for every message if there are no other words or phrases from either 'Respond' or 'Words or phrases that make every character respond'.
+Conversation Lock is a per-character checkbox.
+When enabled, that character will continue responding to every message until another trigger word or phrase changes the active lock.

 <img width="635" height="264" alt="image" src="https://github.com/user-attachments/assets/7282e610-d932-40d9-a50e-31d0663063df" />

 So, if I say, "I'm talking to you now Cloud.", then Cloud will respond.
 Now we can talk about anything, and Cloud will continue to respond every message.
 If I want to talk to Tifa, I can say "I'm talking to you now Tifa" and this unlocks the 'Conversation Lock' on Cloud, and only Tifa will respond from then on.
 Conversation Lock also works with 'Words or phrases that make every character respond'.
-So if I say, "Listen up everyone!", now both of my character will respond every message, until another word or phrase is mentioned.
+So if I say, "Listen up everyone!", now both of my characters will respond every message, until another word or phrase is mentioned.

 ### Feedback